aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 ## Limits and limitations

-- Disk autoscaling is limited by both limit set in autoscaler endpoint configuration and plan DDS disk limit (Dynamic disk sizing (DDS) / Aiven Plans and Pricing).
+- Disk autoscaling is limited by both the limit set in the autoscaler endpoint configuration and plan DDS disk limit (Dynamic disk sizing (DDS)/Aiven Plans and Pricing).
-- There are technical limits on how quickly the autoscaling can happen.
-This means that it is possible to fill the disk by writing data quickly so that the normal disk full alerts trigger and eventually the service goes read-only and so stops working.
-In such a case, the autoscaling should trigger as long as the autoscaler limits are not met.
+- When triggered, the autoscalling process takes a moment.
+Meanwhile, the service disk might get full, and your service might enter the read-only mode.
+In such cases, the service is back to normal as soon as the autoscalling process completes unless Aiven Autoscaler's limits are exceeded.
-- During a maintenance update, AS won’t work, only for fully running service.
+- Aiven Autoscaler works on fully-running services only.
+It doesn't work for a service that is being applied a maintenance update.
-- If a user makes a change to disk space, the autoscaler might be delayed.
+- If you've made a change to disk space recently, the autoscalling might be delayed.

 ## Prerequisites